Command line interface

 Flag

-Simple inputs only contain essential information such as input SMILES, while complete inputs contain the InChIKey and other fields such as the molecule's name.
+Simple inputs only contain the SMILES, while complete inputs also include InChIKey and the molecule's name.

 Flag